-As Yale's environment school enters its second century, students and faculty alike are reflecting on its history, with a critical eye to the future.
-The School's goal is to provide broad-gauged professional education that equips its graduates to assume influential roles in government, business, nongovernmental organizations, public and international affairs, journalism, research, and education.
+The School provides a broad-gauged educational experience that equips its graduates to assume influential roles in government, business, nongovernmental organizations, public and international affairs, journalism, research, and education.
 The faculty and I will continue to direct our teaching and research efforts to solving local, national, and global problems.
 Drawing on such considerations as those listed below, we will continue to evaluate and expand our existing programs.